江城子·天涯流落思无穷(别徐州)A Traveller of the World, a Seeker for the Soul

 A traveller of the world, a seeker for the soul,

-I feel like we’ve just met; Now I’m set to go.
+I feel as if we’ve just met; Now I’m set to go.

-as I pluck the last bloom for my love in sorrow.
+plucking the last bloom for my love, in sorrow.

-“And who will be my good friends in Huzhou?”
+“And who could be my real friend in Huzhou?”

-The March river rippling forward in Sui Levees,
+The March river ripples on along Sui Levees,

-I start southward, my back to the returning geese.
+I head southward, my back to the returning geese.

 Notes: